Haverford–Swarthmore rivalry

-The Haverford–Swarthmore rivalry is a rivalry between the Haverford Fords and Swarthmore Garnet Tide.
+The Haverford–Swarthmore rivalry is a rivalry between the Haverford Fords and Swarthmore Garnet.
 It used to include college football.
 In other sports they are both members of the Centennial Conference.
-The 1894 game claims to have the first "action shot" photograph of a game.
+The 1894 football game between Haverford and Swarthmore claims to have the first "action shot" photograph of a college football game.
 The winner of the contest was awarded the Hood Trophy.
 The two universities are in the same state of Pennsylvania.